ObjectsCountries/GGXXACPR-Replay-Analyzer/Archive/README.md

 ### replayOrganizerConfig.ini

-This file is used to associate player’s steam id with a nickname so that it can sort all matches with that player into the same folder regardless of whether or not they change their username.
+This file is used to associate the player’s Steam ID with a nickname so that it can sort all matches with that player into the same folder regardless of whether or not they change their username.
 You can also manually change this nickname within the config file if you want to, it tends to grab the oldest name in your replays unfortunately.
 Just open the config file in a text editor, and search for the nickname you want to choose.

 For example, I can replace `(steamid)=DragonslayerHonnou` with `(steamid)=Honnou`